 The remaining amount of your redundancy payment, if any, is called an employment termination payment (ETP).
 The ETP must generally be taken in cash - it cannot be rolled over to your superannuation fund.
 This portion of your payout will be taxed according to whether it is a genuine redundancy and the tax components, which will be listed on your redundancy payment statement.
 The following table outlines the taxation treatment of an ETP paid due to a genuine redundancy.

-If you are under preservation age (under the age of 56) Тах Tax-free component Tax-free Taxable component up to \$200,000 30% + Medicare levy Taxable component over \$200,000 45% + Medicare levy If you have reached preservation age (the age of 56 or over) Тах Tax Tax-free (the age of 56 or over)
+If you are under preservation age Тах

+Tax-free component Tax-free

+Taxable component up to \$215,000 30% + Medicare levy

+Taxable component over \$215,000 45% + Medicare levy

+If you have reached preservation age Тах